 Being angry at someone often indicates that you believe they should behave differently, that they should be more like you.
 That assumption is not true.
 They should be exactly as they are, of course.
 It is YOUR belief that would better be questioned.

-Making judgements about people tells more about you and your beliefs than it does about others.
+Making judgments about people tells more about you and your beliefs than it does about others.
 As a result, examining what you judge can be helpful in tracking down your own limiting beliefs.

 Beliefs About People